 Both dishes include black pepper and cheese but Carbonara also includes egg and cured pork such as guanciale or pancetta.

-Leftovers should be stored in an airtight container in the refrigerator and will last 3-4 days.
+Leftovers should be stored in an airtight container in the refrigerator, lasting 3-4 days.
 Leftovers can also be frozen in a freezer-safe container for up to 3-months.

 Other Recipes to Try